xFrontend/superpack/readme.txt

 Manual installation:

-1. [Download](https://github.com/xFrontend/SuperPack/archive/master.zip) and extract the zip into your `/wp-content/plugins/` directory.
+1. [Download](https://downloads.wordpress.org/plugin/superpack.zip) and extract the zip into your `/wp-content/plugins/` directory.
+1. `Activate` the plugin through the 'Plugins' menu in WordPress.

 Installation from WordPress.org repository using "Add New Plugin"